 Oslo is a living museum and there are so many attractions to see and activities to do.
 However, make sure you visit Akershus Fortress, Oslo Opera House, Ekebergparken Sculpture Park, Royal Palace & Slottsparken and Norway’s National Museum.
 Also, Oslo is surrounded by beautiful islands and lakes, allowing the visitor to have a great time outside of its urban agglomeration.

 Best Places to Stay in Oslo

 Most tourists prefer Karl Johans Gate and downtown for their stay in Oslo.
 It Oslo’s main street and shopping area.
 This is a noisy and lively area, stretching from Parliament to the Palace with many shops and restaurants on the way.
 It is near sights and beautiful parks.

-Frogner and Majorstuen are two residential areas located in the west part of the city and ideal for a pleasant stay in Oslo.
+Frogner and Majorstuen are two residential areas located in the west part of the city and ideal for a pleasant stay in the Norwegian capital.
 It is a vibrant area with many restaurants, B&Bs and guesthouses, galleries, boutiques and lively nightlife .
 It is near to most of the tourist attractions and you can take lovely walks to Vigeland Sculpture Park.
 However, the area is considered as one of the most expensive and posh neighborhoods.

 Saga Poshtel Oslo Central – an excellent budget option in the Norwegian capital, very close to most attractions in the center.